GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint/blueprint/index-draft.md

       ![Import your workflow file](images/SelectWorkflow2ImportFile.png "Import your workflow file")

 13. Modify the presence definition ID.
 Select the **Call Data Action** box that uses the **GC User Presence Update** data action.
-In the **PRESENCE_DEFINITION_ID** field, paste the ID of the desired Genesys Cloud presence value that you want this workflow to set for the users.
+In the **PRESENCE_DEFINITION_ID** field, enter the ID of the desired Genesys Cloud presence value that you want this workflow to set for the users.

       ![Save your workflow](images/ModifyThePresenceDefinitionId2.png "Save your workflow")